 The National Stewardship Ministries Subcommittee on Planned Giving provides a complete set of resources to the parishes of the Greek Orthodox Archdiocese of America with the goal of assisting parish members in their estate planning while encouraging them to remember the Church in their plans.
-An by the parish in this program could yield exponential results for the parishes while providing our members with much-needed guidance and materials for end-of-life planning from an Orthodox Christian perspective.
+Implementation of this program could yield exponential results for your parish while providing your members with much-needed guidance and materials for end-of-life planning from an Orthodox Christian perspective.